 - Learn about your role on the business team and the whole company

-- Understand the expectations your company have from you
+- Understand the expectations your company has for you

 - Learn how the company’s internal and external process works